sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ## Introduction

-This document introudeces the **SONiC Disaggregated API for SONiC Hosts** (SONiC-DASH) from an architectural point of view.
-SONiC-DASH (**DASH** for short) is an open source project whose goal is to deliver high-speed network connectivity to critical cloud enterprise applications.
+This document introduces the **SONiC Disaggregated API for SONiC Hosts** (SONiC-DASH) from an architectural point of view.
+SONiC-DASH (**DASH** for short) is an open source project with the goal to deliver high-speed network connectivity to critical cloud enterprise applications.

 ![dash-words-cloud](./images/dash-words-cloud.png)

-DASH extends SONiC APIs and related comprehensive set of object models that initially describe Microsoft Azure’s networking services for the cloud.
-The project enlists cloud and enterprise technology providers to further extend DASH to meet their specific needs.
+DASH extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
+The project enlists cloud and enterprise technology providers to collaborate and further extend DASH to meet their specific needs.

 ### Objectives

-DASH overall objective is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance**.
+The DASH overall objective is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance**.
 In particular

-- With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking devices** including SmartNICs, SmartToRs, SmartAppliances.
+- With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking devices** including SmartNICs, SmartSwitches, and SmartAppliances.
-- Optimize **stateful L4** performance and connection scale by 10x or even 100x
+- Optimize **stateful L4** performance and connection scale by 10x or even 100x,
-  when compared to implementations that make extensive use of a generic software stack approach that compromises performance for flexibility.
+  when compared to implementations that make extensive use of a generic software stack approach (compromising performance for flexibility).
 This flexibility was needed early on, whereas the cloud is maturing and is ready for a further optimized approach.
 As host networking in the cloud is performed at L4, the resulting performance improvements should be truly significant.